pingcap/docs-cn/develop/dev-guide-build-cluster-in-cloud.md

 <div label="Linux">

-Take CentOS 7 as an example:
+For Linux, the following takes CentOS 7 as an example:

 {{< copyable "shell-regular" >}}